patrykkrajnik/fuel-calc/README.md

 - [`fuel_calc_flutter`](fuel_calc_flutter) - project of application written by using Flutter

 ## Usage
-Clone this repository, depending on which version do you want to launch.
+Clone this repository, depending on which version do you want to launch. <br />
 For UIKit or SwiftUI, open the project at Xcode.
 For Flutter version, you have to open the project by using Android Studio.

 ## Author